 This water heater is designed to be installed as an electric boosted solar water heater with its booster heating unit connected to a power supply.
 The booster heating unit is housed under the upper front cover located at the midpoint of the tank.
-This model also has an anti-freeze heating unit (frost element) housed under the lower front cover located toward the bottom of the tank.
+The power supply to the booster heating unit connects directly to the terminal block and earth terminal via the penetration on the underside of the upper front cover.
+This model also has an antifreeze heating unit (frost element) housed under the lower front cover located toward the bottom of the tank.

-The system has a level of freeze protection designed to guard the system against damage from freeze conditions (refer to "Freeze Protection" on page 22).
-The system must be installed with the full length of the solar hot and solar cold pipes insulated and power must be available at the solar control unit to offer protection against freeze damage (refer to "Warning: Plumber - Be Aware" on page 63).
+The system has a level of freeze protection designed to guard the system against damage from freeze conditions (refer to "Freeze Protection" on page 19).
+The system must be installed with the full length of the solar hot and solar cold pipes insulated and power must be available at the solar control unit to offer protection against freeze damage (refer to "Warning: Plumber - Be Aware" on page 52).
 Freeze conditions occur below 6°C.